My life changed the first time I laid eyes upon a sakura tree.

 Or at least I think I have: You’ll ultimately be the judge of that—and not just with the (hopefully) nice comments you leave below.

-More than anything, I hope these pictures inspire you to go and see the sakura for yourself, whether in 2022 to celebrate the end of the pandemic, or in the more distant future.
+More than anything, I hope these pictures inspire you to go and see the sakura for yourself.

 As I know very well after seven years taking part in it, this age-old tradition certainly isn’t going anywhere.